lelegard/arm-cpusysregs/docs/build-with-features.md

 Some of these specific instructions bring a significant performance improvement.
-This is the case for the "accelerated cryptographic instructions" for CRC, AES, SHA-1, SHA-256, SHA-512.
-When available, these instructions may accelerate the corresponding algorithm with a factor or 10 or even 20.
+This is the case for the "accelerated cryptographic instructions" for CRC, AES, SHA-1, SHA-256, SHA-512, SHA-3.
+When available, these instructions may accelerate the corresponding algorithm by a factor or 10 or even 20.
 It is consequently important to use them when available.

 The gcc and clang compilers have options to specify the target CPU, its level